Jinhu-Wang/TreeSeparation/README.md

 ## Support or Contact

-Should you have any questions, comments, or suggestions, please contact me at jinhu.wang@tudelft.nl
+Should you have any questions, comments, or suggestions, please  either contact jinhu.wang@tudelft.nl or r.c.lindenbergh@tudelft.nl.

 **Jinhu Wang**